hemang4761/CLIP_Display_Control_System/README.md

 # CLIP Display: Automating A Climate Change Showcase

 This embedded systems project entails automatic control over a display showcase.
-This serves to inspire similar projects as well as provide a deeper understanding of the project requirements.
+This serves to inspire similar projects as well as provide a deeper understanding of the requirements to create such a system.
+Key Tools: Signal Processing, MOSFET, PWM, Arduino

 This specific display consists of a model Empire State Building encased in a PDLC Film Glass Chamber.
 Atop the display is rows of white and orange LED lights.
 The goal of the control system is to cross-fade the white and orange LED strips whilst simeltaneously increasing the opacity of the film.
 The increasing opacity acts as a visual representation of pollution surrounding the Empire State Building, while LEDs are used for dramatic effect.
 Below explains the process of designing this control system.